Moondex/MasterNodeSetupGuide/Ubuntu_Linux.md

-# Install MoonDEX Masternode on Ubuntu VPS
+# Install MoonDEX Masternode on Ubuntu VPS (DEPRICATED)
+As of November 2018, the below instructions will not work due to changes in the install script.
+This file is being kept for archival purposes.

 ## VPS Requirements:
 - LINUX VPS Ubuntu 16.04 (recommend using this version 64bits)